 Vitamin D is a fat-soluble vitamin that helps enhance the absorption of calcium and phosphorus from your gut (17Trusted Source).

 The recommended daily allowance (RDA) for vitamin D for children and adults is 600 IU (15 mcg) per day.
-The elderly, as well as pregnant or lactating women, should aim for 800 IU (20 mcg) per day (22).
+The elderly and pregnant or lactating women should aim for 800 IU (20 mcg) per day (22).